msales/archive-double-team/README.md

 #### GET /health

 Gets the current health status of the server.
-Returns a 200 status code if Kage is healthy, otherwise a 503 status code
+Returns a 200 status code if the server is healthy, otherwise a 503 status code